dstmodders/mod-dev-tools/readme/02-development.md

-This not only allows you to work peacefully on a certain feature/issue and no one will interfere into your work but also allows you not to bother with commits as in the end they will be rebased into the non-prefixed branch before merging anyway.
+This not only allows you to work peacefully on a certain feature/issue and no one will interfere into your work but also allows you not to bother with commits as they will be rebased into the non-prefixed branch before merging anyway.

-In the end, you MUST just follow this workflow:
+You MUST just follow this workflow:

 1. Create or pick a [Trello][] card or a [GitHub][] issue (Reference example: #42)
 2. Create the corresponding branch: `<your username>/issue-42` (from `develop` branch)